makersacademy/rps-challenge/README.md

 ```

 You can see your test coverage when you run your tests.
 If you want this in a graphical form, uncomment the `HTMLFormatter` line and see what happens!

+---- Check that rock beats scissors etc
+---- Error if user doesn't enter a name
+---- Stats?